25 Greatest Canadian Albums of All Time

 20. Sloan – One Chord to Another (1997)

-Because of its fascination with simple melodies and childlike lyrics, contemporary power pop often gets a bad rap.
-But if all power pop were as memorable and infectious as One Chord to Another, you’d give the genre the respect it deserves.
-Made for less than $10,000, the album immediately went gold in Canada, but failed to make a big impression south of the border.
+If all power pop were as infectious as One Chord to Another, you’d give the genre the respect it deserves.
+Made for less than $10,000, the album immediately went gold in Canada, but failed to make an impression south of the border.
 No matter: who needs American success when you have songs as unforgettable as “The Good in Everyone,” “Autobiography” and “Can’t Face Up?”
 Next time someone tells you the best music came from the ’60s and ’70s, mention One Chord to Another.

 Essential songs: “Nothing Left to Make Me Want to Stay,” “Autobiography” and “Can’t Face Up”